AMD Ryzen 3 2300U

 This CPU has fast connectivity with support for PCI-Express Gen 3.
 The faster the PCIe link, the better.
 This allows for better performance with GPUs and NVME SSDs.

 Power and thermals for the AMD Ryzen 3 2300U CPU are a TDP (Thermal Design Power) of 15 watts.
 This measures the amount of heat the processor produces when running at full load.
-This isn't a measure of power consumption, but it's good estimate.
+This isn't a measure of power consumption, but it's a good estimate.

 To figure out your PCs processor specs and performance, download our free CPU Benchmark utility.